 Active investigations and monitoring

-Malavika Raghavan, Project Head – Future of Finance Initiative at IFMR Finance Foundation, pointed towards the FTC model, where they actively launch investigations.
+Malavika Raghavan, Project Head – Future of Finance Initiative at IFMR Finance Foundation, pointed towards the US FTC model, where they actively launch investigations.
 “That’s a capacity point, and maybe we don’t have that much capacity, but if you can set up a stakeholder in government or outside government, whose job it is to look at this practice, it’s a little bit of money, and a couple of committed people there, it could go a long way.”

 Better funding makes better regulators?